shrik3/rustubs/README.md

 [![builds.sr.ht status](https://builds.sr.ht/~shrik3/rustubs/commits/master/x86_64.yml.svg)](https://builds.sr.ht/~shrik3/rustubs/commits/master/x86_64.yml?)

 # RuStuBS: a rust tutorial operating system inspired by OOStuBS.

 This is a toy bare metal operation system implemented in Rust.
 Apologies for my shitty code, I'm a rust beginner.

-The project is based on the OOStuBS, an OS exercise project used in some German Universities.
-This one in perticular, is based on the TU Dresden version (Operating System Construction), led by my Professor Dr. Horst Schirmeier.

 **Status / Roadmap**
 - [ ] GDB support (qemu stub)